Last updated July 28 at 12:00 a.m. PT

 To mitigate these causes, most Bay Area counties, including Santa Clara, announced “shelter in place” orders to begin on March 17.
 The state of California quickly followed two days later.
 With several other states issuing equivalent statewide directives, one in four Americans is now under “shelter in place” or “stay at home” orders.
 Over the course of late May and early June, these orders were relaxed.

 Furthermore, on March 25, Santa Clara County began reporting the age breakdown of confirmed cases.
 To give context, the age distribution of Santa Clara County is provided as estimated by the U.S. Census’s 2017 American Community Survey (ACS), where the difference in age distributions represents increased or decreased risk of having a confirmed case of COVID-19.
 As expected, adults over 50 are more at risk, and younger people (under 30) are less at risk.
 However, even adults from ages 31-50 seem to be at similar increased risk, matching reports that a majority of confirmed COVID-19 cases in California are under 50.

 Reports suggest that younger people are more likely to experience milder symptoms when contracting COVID-19, sometimes even experiencing no symptoms at all.
 Therefore, as a note of caution when interpreting these data, this distribution could possibly suffer from more of bias due to limited testing than the other data depicted in this article.
 With limited testing capabilities, those with milder symptoms will likely be less represented in this age breakdown, meaning that the reduced risk of younger people may be overstated in SCC Public Health’s data.
-In South Korea, where testing capabilities are vastly increased, about 26.7% of confirmed cases were in their 20s as of June 19, compared to only 17.7% of confirmed cases in Santa Clara County.
+In South Korea, where testing capabilities are vastly increased, about 25.6% of confirmed cases were in their 20s as of July 26, compared to 19.4% of confirmed cases in Santa Clara County.

 Daily Cases & Hospitalizations